RodriL9/Crf_SesMag/README.md

 ## License / academic use

-Provided for CPS 3500 coursework; adapt licensing if you reuse beyond the course.
+Provided for CPS 3500 coursework;